OpenPrecincts/simple_geocoder/README.md

 # simple_geocoder

 ## Overview
-simple_geocoder geocodes voterrolls at scale with a focus on scalability and throughput.
+simple_geocoder geocodes voterrolls at scale with a focus on throughput.
 In addition, simple_geocoder is apsirationally *simple* in the sense that every line of code is intended to be relavent and easy to understand.
 I hope that even if the scripts are not immediately useful, they will be simple enough to serve as a useful starting point for your project.

 simple_geocoder works in two distinct phases.
 1) Clean data and upload it to a PostgreSQL database instance.
 2) Pull rows that have not been geocoded, geocoding them, and update the corresponding row in the database.